Ma-ve/Flow.Launcher.Plugin.FancyEmoji/README.md

 ### Usage
 Search for an emoji and get it directly into your clipboard, ready to paste anywhere 📋

-Wox keyword is "e" 🤯
+Action keyword is "e" 🤯

 ### Getting up and running
 - Unzip Images.zip -> Images in the plugin dir